Heavy Equipment

 “Some of the equipment is not available in the country.
 Business opportunities therefore exist, for example, to import the equipment and lease/hire them to local contractors,” Kerra said in a statement.

-The Sh300 billion-project is also expected to be a major boon for cement, steel and iron producers.
+The Sh300 billion project is also expected to be a major boon for cement, steel, and iron producers.

-Work on the initial 2,000 km of roads, which is set to begin in April, will consume 60,000 tonnes of cement, 15,000 tonnes of lime and 80 million litres of bitumen.
+Work on the initial 2,000 km of roads, which is set to begin in April, will consume 60,000 tonnes of cement, 15,000 tonnes of lime, and 80 million litres of bitumen.

 The government has adopted a new financing model dubbed annuity concessions where contractors will borrow money from local commercial banks to implement projects with the Treasury acting as a guarantor.

-Under the new model, a contractor will design, construct and maintain the road for up to 10 years before handing it over to the State.
+Under the new model, a contractor will design, construct, and maintain the road for up to 10 years before handing it over to the State.

-This is aimed at improving efficiency among local contractors while ensuring availability of funds to prevent time and cost overruns that have been experienced in the past.
+This is aimed at improving efficiency among local contractors while ensuring the availability of funds to prevent time and cost overruns that have been experienced in the past.

-In addition to accelerating the pace of infrastructural development in the country, the annuity model will see the government transfer construction, operation and maintenance risks to the private sector.
+In addition to accelerating the pace of infrastructural development in the country, the annuity model will see the government transfer construction, operation, and maintenance risks to the private sector.

 Road construction in Kenya has for decades lagged due to cash shortfalls, with only 14,000km or 8.7 per cent of the total road network being tarmacked.